Leandro-Leone/Web-Scraping-with-Python/README.md

 # Avoiding problems

-Now that you are aware to how to use the required libraries you'll need to add some things in your code:
+Now that you are aware to how to use the required libraries, you'll need to add some things in your code:

 <img style="width:700px;height:300px;" src="https://imgs.search.brave.com/S65zLLDMhA_f_OrIwsacxtxQNc4XpK6Y8oFcnLrhXE0/rs:fit:800:600:1/g:ce/aHR0cHM6Ly9jZG4u/ZHJpYmJibGUuY29t/L3VzZXJzLzQwNDcw/MzQvc2NyZWVuc2hv/dHMvOTE3NjI3NS9t/ZWRpYS9iNDBlMGQ2/YzExNTYzNGE2MmVj/NTFjOWI2OGExNmYz/Zi5naWY.gif">

-Was possible to see there are lots of ways to make web scraping, although you will need the things below to avoid future problems.
+It was possible to see there are lots of ways to make web scraping, although you will need the things below to avoid future problems.

 - Use Headers on Request

 headers = {"User-Agent": "Mozilla/5.0"}

-- Use lxml for get strings and prevent from others issues.
+- Use lxml to get strings and prevent from others issues.

 features = "lxml"